0xygen33/Ridegodi/README.md

 # RideGodi

-Repository for the new app Ridegodi
+Repository for Ridegodi

-downloads: bicigodibili.vado.li
+THIS IS JUST THE GITHUB REPOST WITH THE COMPILED VERSION OF THE SOURCE CODE

-updates (future use): biciupdates.vado.li
+downloads: check the releases

-Here is another place where we can publish code and links.
+updates (future use): pretty sure they won't get released

 We have to be thankful to https://honey.noblogs.org/ (it should be public) that gave us some interesting starting points.